Blog: Aaron Dennison and The Dennison Watch Case Company

 Regular and Special Grades

-Dennison made two grades of gold and silver watch cases, a standard thickness sometimes stamped “Regular”, and a “Special” grade made from thinner sheet material which are less strong than the regular thickness cases and more prone to damage.
-An extra thin “XS” grade has been seen in some very thin gold cases.
+Dennison made two grades of gold and silver watch cases, a standard thickness sometimes stamped ‘Regular’, and a ‘Special’ grade made from thinner sheet material which are less robust than regular thickness cases and more prone to damage.

-Dennison also made gold plated watch cases.
-Gold-filled or rolled gold plate is a composite material where sheets of gold are bonded by heat and pressure to a core of base metal such as nickel or brass.
-The thickness of the gold determines how long the item will last in normal use before the gold wears through and the base metal shows.
-Gold filled should be thicker and constitute at least 1/20th of the weight of the metal in the entire article, rolled gold plate must constitute at least 1/40th of the weight of the metal in the entire article.
-The layer of gold in gold filled or rolled gold plate items is much thicker than electroplated gold, and therefore longer wearing.
-Because this material is not solid gold it cannot be hallmarked.
+The thickness of the layer of gold determines how long the item will last in normal use before the gold wears through and the base metal shows.
+Gold filled should be the thicker of the two and the gold should constitute at least 1/20th of the weight of the metal in the entire article.
+In rolled gold plate, the gold must constitute at least 1/40th of the weight of the metal in the entire article.

 Dennison gold filled watch cases are very good quality and are often found in nearly new condition today.
 If the gold plate has not worn through, then the case looks just like a gold case, because of course you only see the surface which is gold, but the prices are much more reasonable than for a solid gold case.
 Why would someone pay more for a solid gold case when you can't see the difference?
 A solid gold, hallmarked, watch case is a valuable thing, a store of wealth.